ericburrell-23-1/DM-Package-Order-Calculator/README.md

 ### Prerequisites

 - Python 3.x
-- Node.js
-- npm

 ### Setup

 1. Clone the repository.
 2. Navigate to the project directory.
-3. Install Node.js dependencies: `npm install`
-4. (Optional) If making changes to backend code, install Python dependencies: `pip install -r requirements.txt`
+3. (Optional) If making changes to backend code, install Python dependencies: `pip install -r requirements.txt`.
-5. Run the application via the batch script found in the `dist/scripts` directory, or by using `npm start`
-6. (Optional) Create a desktop shortcut to this script, and assign it the icon found in the `UserInterface/public` directory

 ## Usage

-1. Start the electron application:
+1. Start the backend server by running the following command in your terminal: `python app.py`.
-2. Open your browser and navigate to `http://localhost:8080`.
+2. Open your browser and navigate to `http://localhost:4949`.
 3. Enter packages for each subject and click "Calculate Order" to view the summary.

 ## Roadmap